OuroborosSoftwareFoundation/BedivereKnx/README_en.md

 - `1/2/201@0~100#5.003`: feedback of group address 1/2/201, DPTis 5.003, changes between 0 and 100.
 - ...

+## USB Interface Connect Exception

+When connecting the USB interface, there may be an error exception "KnxUsbFix not installed", install KnxUsbFix to fix it.

+For details, please refer to: https://support.knx.org/hc/en-us/articles/115001443670-KNX-USB-interface-not-recognized

 ## Reference

 - [Knx.Falcon.Sdk](https://help.knx.org/falconsdk)